Good practices for preventing and addressing reprisals

 Human Rights Council resolution 42/28 welcomes positive developments and good practices in relation to legislative frameworks that ensure the right to (1) access, communicate and cooperate with regional and international bodies or (2) guarantee recourse to international forums.

 This also includes guidelines to prevent acts of intimidation and reprisal by international bodies, and pledges by States to reject acts of intimidation or reprisal.

 welcomes submissions of information on an ongoing basis to be reflected in the annual report of the Secretary-General and discussed at the Human Rights Council.

 Following the presentation of the annual report of the Secretary-General on “Cooperation with the United Nations, its representatives and mechanisms in the field of human rights” (A/HRC/39/41) to the Human Rights Council on 19 September 2018, some Member States and civil society organizations suggested during the interactive dialogue that information on possible good practices be collected.

 Many actors have taken important steps to prevent, address, investigate and report on acts of intimidation and reprisals.
-We therefore invite partners to provide us with information (not pertaining to individual cases) along the following lines:
+OHCHR therefore invited partners to provide information (not pertaining to individual cases) along the following lines:

 - What are good practices in the legal and policy framework at the national level to ensure the right to participation at the international level, including unhindered access to and communication with international bodies, in particular the UN?